j05u3/VTS/README.md

 - **API keys are safe**: Keys are stored in Keychain
 - **TLS encryption**: All API communication uses HTTPS
 - **Microphone permission**: Explicit user consent required for audio access
+- **Basic telemetry**: We collect minimal usage analytics in compliance with GDPR regulations

 ## 🛠️ Troubleshooting